 “Medical tourism” simply means visiting another country to undergo a health-related procedure.
 Americans can visit another county with good, high quality medical care – and often save tens of thousands of dollars.
 Recovery centers in other countries can be more like spas than hospitals.
 And after recovery, patients may get to do some sightseeing.

 Finding the best personal loan to meet your needs is as simple as using our search tool.
 Compare personal loans and find the best rates being offered today.

 How Much Can You Save With Medical Tourism?

 You can save a lot of money, depending on the procedure and country.
 According to Medical Tourism Magazine, approximately 20 million people travel across the globe every year to receive healthcare services, spending an average of $3,410 per visit.
-The table below shows the magazine’s estimate of common medical procedures in the US and abroad:

 Here is a list of most common procedures that Americans go overseas to get, according to the Journal of American Medicine: